 Layout tag registry

-OFF Layout tags are 4-byte character strings that identify the scripts, language systems, features and baselines in a OFF Layout font.
+OFF Layout tags are 4-byte character strings that identify the scripts, language systems, features and baselines in an OFF font.
 The registry establishes conventions for naming and using these tags.
 Registered tags have a specific meaning and convey precise information to developers and text-processing clients of OFF Layout.
 Font developers are encouraged to use registered tags to assure compatibility and ease of use across fonts, applications, and operating systems.
 Additional tags can be added to the tag registry when necessary.

 Scripts tags